Port Harcourt: Climate

 Port Harcourt features a tropical monsoon climate (Köppen: Am) with lengthy and heavy rainy seasons and very short dry seasons.
 Only the months of December to February truly qualify as dry season months in the city.
 The harmattan, which climatically influences many cities in West Africa, is less pronounced in Port Harcourt.
 Port Harcourt's heaviest precipitation occurs during September with an average of 367 mm of rain.
 December on average is the driest month of the year, with an average rainfall of 20 mm.
 Temperatures throughout the year in the city are relatively constant, showing little variation throughout the course of the year.
 Average temperatures are typically between 25 and 28 °C in the city.

 The yearly temperature in Port Harcourt is 26.55 °C (79.79 °F) and it is -2.91% lower than Nigeria's averages.
-Rivers typically receive about 330.36 millimeters (13.01 inches) of precipitation and has 304.91 rainy days (83.54% of the time) annually.
+Rivers typically receive about 330.36 millimetres (13.01 inches) of precipitation and has 304.91 rainy days (83.54% of the time) annually.